ChangYeop-Yang/Universal-SwiftyUtility/README.md

 The Swift Package Manager is a tool for automating the distribution of Swift code and is integrated into the swift compiler.

-Once you have your Swift package set up, adding `SystemKit` as a dependency is as easy as adding it to the dependencies value of your Package.swift.
+Once you have your Swift package set up, adding `Universal-SwiftyUtility` as a dependency is as easy as adding it to the dependencies value of your Package.swift.

 1. From the Xcode menu, click File → Swift Packages → Add Package Dependency.